duartegroup/autodE/doc/examples/tss.rst

 *****************

 In addition to generating full reaction profiles directly **autodE** provides automated access to transition states (TSs).
-Either from a reaction, where bond rearrangements are found and TS located along each possible path, or from 3D structures of reactants and products, and a bond rearrangement given explicitly.
+TSs are found either from a reaction, where bond rearrangements are found and TS located along each possible path, or from 3D structures of reactants & products, and a given bond rearrangement.

 ------------